GearJP2/NTCIR-test/metadata_and_chunking_workplan.md

 - Matching transcript file
 - Matching heart-rate CSV
 - Matching gaze CSV with the complete header
-- Matching thermal images and their timestamp source
+- Any matching thermal images and their timestamp source, if available

 One short synchronized session is enough to build and test the first end-to-end preprocessing prototype.